valusty/nervecount-napari/README.md

 ### Watershed segmentation

-The `watershed_seg` function applies the watershed segmentation technique to label regions in an image based on the distance transform - for separating overlapping or closely connected objects, such as axons, and for enhancing boundaries to distinguish distinct regions in the label mask
+The `watershed_seg` applies the watershed segmentation technique to label regions in an image based on the distance transform - for separating overlapping or closely connected objects, such as axons, and for enhancing boundaries to distinguish distinct regions in the label mask

 #### Parameters